 Members of the Taskforce include individuals with quality measurement expertise from provider organizations, commercial and Medicaid managed care plans, academic institutions, state agencies, and consumer advocacy organizations.
-Through a consensus process, the Taskforce developed and maintains the Massachusetts Aligned Measure Set, a standard set of quality measures and specifications that is reviewed and updated on an annual basis.
+Through a consensus process, the Taskforce developed and maintains the Massachusetts Aligned Measure Set, a standard set of quality measures and specifications that is reviewed and updated annually.
 The Commonwealth currently relies on voluntary adoption of the Massachusetts Aligned Measure Set by provider and commercial payers.

 To track adoption of and adherence to the Aligned Measure Set by Massachusetts payers, CHIA and the HPC annually administer a voluntary survey-the Quality Measure Catalog-to learn which quality measures payers have included in their global budget-based risk contracts for the upcoming year.
-This publication, prepared in collaboration with the HPC, is CHIA's inaugural report on the Aligned Measure Set, and includes details about the adoption of Taskforce-endorsed measures in global budget-based risk contracts, the stratification of measures by race, ethnicity, and/or language and identification of non-Taskforce-endorsed measures that continue to be used in contracts.
+This publication, prepared in collaboration with the HPC, includes details about:

+- the adoption of Taskforce-endorsed measures in global budget-based risk contracts - the stratification of measures by race, ethnicity, and/or language - identification of non-Taskforce-endorsed measures that continue to be used in contracts.

 For additional background and previous analysis of the Aligned Measure Set, please visit the following resources: